 In Acts 15:5 we see that some of the believing Pharisees may have been approaching the law of Moses in a somewhat unbalanced manner.
-Perhaps these zealous people were being too heavily of the opinion that works make one righteous, and neglecting the value of faith.
+Perhaps these zealous people were being too heavily of the opinion that one’s own works make one completely righteous before G-d, and thus neglected the value of faith.

 ‘…“It is necessary to circumcise them and to direct them to observe the Law of Moses.”’

 The context here is thr Pharisees who believed were thinking ‘works to be saved’ (v.2), and such is an impossible approach, as the requirement for everlasting salvation is faith – believing in Messiah (Christ);